wavemaker/docs/learn/how-tos/add-custom-filters.md

 [![CustomFilter_adding_using_position](/learn/assets/Custom_filter_adding_using_before.jpg)](/learn/assets/Custom_filter_adding_using_before.jpg)

-#### Using after field in customFilterList
+#### Using After Field in CustomFilterList

-1. When a `after` attribute is used, custom filter will be added after the position of pre-defined spring filter which is mentioned in value of `after` field.
+1. When an `after` attribute is used, a custom filter will be added after the position of the pre-defined Spring filter which is mentioned in the value of `after` field.

 ```java
 "customFilterList" : [
     {